Hainault Forest: Destruction

+The campaign to save Epping Forest, in which ordinary East Londoners played a major role, has been described as "the first major victory, in Europe, for the modern conservation movement".

-Preservation
+Preservation of the remnant

 After public pressure to retain some remnant of Hainault Forest, headed by Edward North Buxton, a total of 804 acre of land was bought for public use on 21 July 1906.
 It included 253 acres (1.0 km2) of woodland and rough pasture.

 Hainault Forest Country Park protected areas include: open space parklands — with numerous public footpaths and a large lake; Hainault Forest Golf Club; and Foxburrows Farm — which is used in part for preserving rare breeds of animals.

+Much of the remainder of the remnant, or the formerly forested area is built up, or consists of poor quality arable land.
+Other formerly forested areas are managed as public open spaces such as Fairlop Waters Country Park, Hainault Recreation Ground, Hainault Lodge Nature Reserve, Hainault Forest Golf Club and the Redbridge Cycling Centre at Hog Hill.

+There have been calls for non-urbanised part of the former forest area - especially the agricultural parts - to be rewilded, especially where that links surviving areas of wildlife rich habitat.